 Competitors may infringe our patents or other intellectual property.
 If we were to initiate legal proceedings against a third party to enforce a patent covering one of our products or our technology, the defendant could counterclaim that our patent is invalid or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace.
-Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, for example, lack of novelty, obviousness or non-enablement.
+Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, for example, lack of novelty, obviousness or nonenablement.
 Grounds for an unenforceability assertion could be an allegation that an individual connected with prosecution of the patent withheld relevant information from the USPTO, or made a misleading statement, during prosecution.
 The outcome following legal assertions of invalidity and unenforceability during patent litigation is unpredictable.
 With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which we and the patent examiner were unaware during prosecution.
 If a defendant were to prevail on a legal assertion of invalidity or unenforceability, we would lose at least part, and perhaps all, of the patent protection on one or more of our products or certain aspects of our platform technology.
 Such a loss of patent protection could have a material and adverse effect on our business, financial condition, results of operations and prospects.
 Interference or derivation proceedings provoked by third parties or brought by us or declared by the USPTO may be necessary to determine the priority of inventions with respect to our patents or patent applications.
 An unfavorable outcome could require us to cease using the related technology or to attempt to license rights to it from the prevailing party.
-Our business could be harmed if the prevailing party does not offer us a license on commercially reasonable terms or at all, or if a non-exclusive license is offered and our competitors gain access to the sam of hearings, motions, or other interim proceedings or developments.
+Our business could be harmed if the prevailing party does not offer us a license on commercially reasonable terms or at all, or if a non-exclusive license is offered and our competitors gain access to the same technology.
+Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
+There could also be public announcements of the results of hearings, motions, or other interim proceedings or developments.
 If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on the price of our common stock.
 Patents and other intellectual property rights also will not protect our technology if competitors design around our protected technology without legally infringing our patents or other intellectual property rights.